 Centrus Energy Corp.
 Overview

-Centrus Energy Corp.
-(AMEX: LEU), headquartered in Bethesda, Maryland, is an essential supplier of nuclear fuel and services for the global nuclear power industry, with a market cap of around $4.4B.
-The company operates primarily through two segments: Low-Enriched Uranium (LEU) and Technical Solutions.
-It provides critical components for nuclear power plants, including separative work units and natural uranium.
-Centrus’s focus on innovation and engineering services enhances its competitive edge and supports the nuclear sector’s sustainability efforts.
+Centrus Energy Corp. (ticker: LEU), incorporated in 1998 and headquartered in Bethesda, Maryland, specializes in the supply of nuclear fuel and related services for the nuclear power industry.
+With a market cap of around $4.5B, Centrus operates primarily through two segments: Low-Enriched Uranium (LEU) and Technical Solutions.
+The LEU segment provides separative work units and natural uranium, while the Technical Solutions segment offers engineering and operational services.
+Centrus is pivotal in supporting the nuclear power sector, which is integral to achieving energy independence and reducing carbon emissions.

 Income Statement Comparison

-The following table presents a comparison of the most recent income statements for Exelon Corporation and Centrus Energy Corp., highlighting key financial metrics for evaluation.
+Below is a comparison of the most recent income statements for Exelon Corporation (EXC) and Centrus Energy Corp.
+(LEU).
+This table provides a snapshot of key financial metrics.

 MetricExelon Corporation (EXC)Centrus Energy Corp.
 (LEU)